csmcal/SAIsim/README.md

 McAllester, C. S., & Pool, J. E. (2025).
 The potential of inversions to accumulate balanced sexual antagonism is supported by simulations and Drosophila experiments. *eLife*.

 ## License
-Licensed under GPL3, see LICENSE
+This project is licensed under GPL3 - see the [LICENSE](LICENSE) file for details.